 The Zoo sponsors regular trips on safaris of wonder and adventure.
 If you are interested in travel to Africa or other wildlife rich areas of the world, please contact the Zoo’s travel coordinator.

-Read below for a quick overview of our next safari itinerary to Kenya in November or 2013.
+Read below for a typical itinerary from our last safari to Kenya in November of 2013.

 Including: Nairobi, Samburu Reserve, Sweetwaters, Lake Nakuru National Park & The Maasai Mara Game Reserve.
 Extension to Mombasa available.

 Escorted by: Jameson Weston, Associate Zoo Director – Art

 Cost: approximately $6,995 Per Person, Double Occupancy, all inclusive from Salt Lake City.